edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/api-event-handling.md

 }'
 ```

-**Note**:
+!!!
+Note
     * Device service uses a loop to pull message, and the subscription auto-renew by camera
     * Device service create a new pull point when the pull point expired
     * User can unsubscribe the subscription, then the device service will stop the loop to pull the message and execute unsubscribe Onvif function.

 ## Create a BaseNotification
 User can create subscription, the InitialTerminationTime is required and should greater than ten seconds: